University of St. Michael's College

-The University of St. Michael's College (officially called St. Michael's College by the University of Toronto) is a federated college of the University of Toronto located at the St. George campus.
+The University of St. Michael's College (USMC) is a federated university in the University of Toronto, located on its St. George campus.
 It was founded in 1852 by the Congregation of St. Basil and retains its Catholic affiliation through its postgraduate theology faculty.
-However, it is primarily an undergraduate college for liberal arts and sciences.
+Its largest component however is its secular Faculty of Arts and Science known as St. Michael's College, one of the seven undergraduate colleges in the University of Toronto's larger Faculty of Arts and Science.

 St. Michael's is most closely associated with teaching and research in the humanities and in theology.
 It is also known for being home to Marshall McLuhan throughout his influential career as a philosopher and communication theorist, from 1946 until his death in 1980.
-Both the Pontifical Institute of Mediaeval Studies and Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies reside within the college.
-St. Michael's College School is an affiliated boys school which was once the high school section of the college.
+Both the Pontifical Institute of Mediaeval Studies and Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies reside within the university.
+St. Michael's College School is an affiliated boys school which was once the high school section of the university.

 History

 St. Michael's College was founded in 1852 as a Basilian college by Fr.
 Jean-Mathieu Soulerin and other members of the Congregation of St. Basil originally of Annonay, France.
 The following year, it merged with St. Mary's Lesser Seminary under the unified control of the Basilian Fathers, whose establishment in Canada began with Bishop Armand-François-Marie de Charbonnel.
 St. Michael's College educated pupils at three levels, operating as a preparatory school, as a liberal arts college, and as a minor seminary.
 The Basilians received a large estate in 1853 from John Elmsley, son of the Chief Justice of Upper Canada and a prominent philanthropist.
-St. Michael's College relocated to the new site east of the University of Toronto, and established the college parish, St. Basil's Church.
+St. Michael's College relocated to the new site east of the University of Toronto St. George, and established the college parish, St. Basil's Church.
 The incorporation of the college was granted Royal Assent in 1855.